SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Validating Red-Teaming Configurations

-\textbf{The Choice of Website Generation Strategies} (\Cref{fig:ablation-study-part2} (Right)).
-Recall that our execution of test cases involves a website generator, which accepts a timestamp and a generation guideline and outputs the content of the reliable website.
+\textbf{4.
+The choice of website generation strategies} (\Cref{fig:ablation-study-part2} (Right)).
+Recall that our execution of test cases involves a website generator, which accepts a timestamp and a generation guideline and outputs the content of the unreliable website.
 A natural question arises: Does the choice of website generator influence red-teaming performance and testing efficiency?
 The metric for the website generation task is direct: The attack's success necessitates high-quality website generation, meaning that higher ASRs indicate a stronger qualification of a generator for this task.
-Targeting the \llm{GPT-4.1-mini} w/ search workflow as testee, we experiment with three strategies for website generation: \llm{GPT-4.1-mini}, \llm{GPT-4.1}, and \llm{GPT-4.1} with a single exemplar of an authentic website.
+Targeting the \llm{GPT-4.1-mini} w/ search workflow as testee, we experiment with 3 website generation strategies: \llm{GPT-4.1-mini}, \llm{GPT-4.1}, and \llm{GPT-4.1} with a single exemplar of an authentic website.
 All are completed with the greedy decoding strategy.
 Our results show that \llm{GPT-4.1-mini} and \llm{GPT-4.1} perform comparably well, while incorporating an exemplar distracts the generation process, resulting in a slightly lower ASR.
 We attribute this comparable performance to the design of guideline-assisted website generation, which reduces task complexity and lowers the barriers to the generator's capability.
 Consequently, we adopt \textit{GPT-4.1-mini} (with greedy decoding) as the default website generator, balancing both quality and cost efficiency.
+We further test whether this conclusion depends on a single model family by replacing the default website generator with \llm{Gemini-2.5-Flash} for tool-calling agents.
+As shown in~\Cref{tab:website-generator-robustness}, the resulting ASRs remain close across two backend models, suggesting that SafeSearch is not overly sensitive to the specific website generator.
+The changes are modest compared with the variation caused by backend models and scaffolds in~\Cref{tab:main-results}: the ASR shifts by 4.41 percentage points for \llm{GPT-4.1-mini} and 1.37 percentage points for \llm{Qwen3-235B}.
+This supports our design choice of guideline-assisted website generation: once the target consequence, timestamp, and website requirements are specified, different capable generators can instantiate similarly effective unreliable websites.
+Therefore, the observed vulnerabilities are unlikely to be artifacts of one particular generator family.